TariffRefundSolutions

 Tariff Refund Solutions uses a sliding-scale contingency fee that decreases as your total refund increases.
 Administrative refunds (PSCs and protests) carry lower fees (8% to 15%) than litigation refunds (15% to 25%).
 We use a tipping-bucket approach: the total refund tier you reach determines the rate for your entire recovery.
 If CBP launches the CAPE portal and we obtain refunds through it, our administrative fee is reduced by 50%.
 There are no upfront costs, no hourly billing, and no fees unless we successfully recover your money.

-We pursue every IEEPA refund through three parallel pathways: (1) Post Summary Corrections for entries not yet liquidated by CBP, filed before the 300-day window closes.
-(2) CBP Protests under 19 U.S.C.
-Section 1514 for entries already liquidated, filed within 180 days of liquidation.
-(3) Court of International Trade litigation under 28 U.S.C.
+We pursue every IEEPA refund through four parallel pathways: (1) CAPE Phase 1 filings for unliquidated entries and entries liquidated within the past 80–90 days, processed through CBP's ACE module that launched April 20, 2026.
+(2) Post Summary Corrections for entries not yet liquidated, filed before the 300-day window closes.
+(3) CBP Protests under 19 U.S.C.
+Section 1514 for entries already liquidated outside the CAPE reliquidation window, filed within 180 days of liquidation.
+(4) Court of International Trade litigation under 28 U.S.C.
 Section 1581, filed by our CIT-admitted attorneys to preserve rights and enforce recovery.
-Most importers need all three because their entries span different statuses.
+Most importers need all four because their entries span different statuses, and CIT is the only path that protects you if a Federal Circuit appeal pauses CAPE.
 We track every entry and every deadline so nothing falls through the cracks.

 No. After the Supreme Court struck down IEEPA tariffs, the administration imposed replacement tariffs under Section 122 of the Trade Act of 1974 (19 U.S.C.
 Section 1862), starting at 10% and increasing to 15%.
 These tariffs are a separate legal authority and were not part of the Supreme Court case.
 They are currently in effect and are not refundable through the IEEPA refund process.
 Our engagement covers IEEPA tariff refunds only.